abbec/deferred/Doc/Report/report.md

 algorithm, storing geometric scene information.
 The geometric information is typically at least view space normals and depth.

-This buffer (essentially a collection of render targets) is called a G-Buffer (short for geometric buffer) and this stage of the algorithm is called geometry stage.
+The buffer (essentially a collection of render targets) is called a G-Buffer (short for geometry buffer) and this stage of the algorithm is called geometry stage.
 Vertex normals are transformed into view-space by multiplying with a normal matrix that is the inverse transpose of the upper $3x3$ section of the matrix $world*view$.